How I Connect to Postgres Databases

 annoying to constantly type in all those parameters or try to find them in your

 shell history.
-To make life easier, you can put the libpq
+To make life easier, you can put the libpq options for your

 frequently-used connections into a service file.

-tries to load service definitions from ~/.pg_service.conf
+By default, libpq tries to load service definitions from ~/.pg_service.conf.

 This file uses an INI-style format, and can be populated with services like